Handsome, intelligent, trainable and easy to handle. So why aren’t golden retrievers more popular in the shooting field, wonders David Tomlinson

-Golden retriever enthusiasts will assure you that goldens work differently from Labradors, frequently using air scent, leading to a notably higher head carriage.
-This can be their downfall in trials where some judges, apparently unaware of this trait, give the dog a lower mark for not getting its nose down and not appearing to hunt properly.
+Fans of golden retrievers will tell you that they work differently from Labradors.
+They often use air scent, which causes them to carry their head higher.
 Whether they hunt with heads up or heads down, the golden retrievers I have watched have all impressed with their bird-finding ability.

-I will give the last word to a friend who has an ongoing love a air with golden retrievers: “It’s difficult to explain why I like them so much, but whether seeing a working golden chasing down a runner or even something as simple as one just walking to heel, there is an elegance and style that you just don’t get with other breeds.”
-I couldn’t have put it better myself.
+A friend says about the breed: “It’s difficult to explain why I like them so much, but whether seeing a working golden chasing down a runner or even something as simple as one just walking to heel, there is an elegance and style that you just don’t get with other breeds.”

 A great golden retriever enthusiast and story teller

 Training a golden retriever isn’t really any different from training a Labrador, but if you want a book where the emphasis is on training goldens, turn to Training the Working Retriever by Anthea Lawrence.
-It is full of common sense and Anthea’s training methods are based on kindness and co-operation, with the emphasis on producing dogs with good manners, able to cope with anything they encounter both on and off the shooting field.
+It is full of common sense with training methods methods based on kindness and co-operation.
+The emphasis is on producing dogs with good manners, able to cope with anything they encounter.